DizkoDan/cyberjunx-chirpy-test/_posts/2008-10-31-of-course-i-came-in-at-7-to.md

 ---
 id: 576
 title: 'Of course...
-I came in at 7 to...'
+I came in at 7 to'
 date: '2008-10-31T13:05:04-04:00'
 author: DizkoDan
 layout: post